Social responsibility

 - GRI 2-23

-Respect for human rights is a central concern for Implenia as it meets its corporate responsibilities.
-Its commitment to respecting human rights is based on the United Nations Universal Declaration of Human Rights and the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and its follow-up procedure.
-Implenia respects internationally recognised human rights and upholds them in its business activities and along the entire value chain.
+Respect for human rights is a central concern for Implenia as it seeks to meet its corporate responsibilities.
+Its commitment here is based on the United Nations Universal Declaration of Human Rights and the International Labour Organisation (ILO) Declaration on Fundamental Principles and Rights at Work.
+In its Policy Declaration Implenia pledges its respect for, among other things, internationally recognised human rights and commits to uphold them in its business activities along the entire value chain.

-Implenia has implemented the following effective due diligence procedures to stop possible human rights violations within its supply chain:
+Implenia has implemented the following due diligence procedures to stop or redress human rights violations within its supply chain:

-- Internal, global purchasing rules ensure that human rights and selected environmental criteria are applied when selecting and evaluating suppliers; audits are conducted to ensure compliance
+- Internal, global purchasing rules require that human rights and selected environmental criteria are applied when choosing and evaluating suppliers; self-declarations are required from suppliers to confirm they are meeting country-specific legal standards

-- The Code of Conduct for External Business Partners is integrated into existing and future supplier agreements, which ensures there is a contractual obligation to comply with human rights and environmental due diligence obligations in the supply chain
+- The Code of Conduct for External Business Partners is integrated into current and future supplier agreements, which ensures there is a contractual obligation on suppliers to comply with human rights and environmental due diligence obligations in the supply chain

 - Consistent implementation of measures to ensure that every employee is working in a safe working environment.
 This includes regular training to raise awareness of potential risks, and the provision of protective equipment

-- Extremely strict controls and policies are applied to minimise accidents and risks to health
+- Strict controls and policies are applied to minimise accidents and risks to health

-Implenia promotes a culture that encourages all people, whether permanent staff or not, to report possible cases of misconduct, including concerns or suspicions about human rights violations within the company.
-The anonymous Speak Up line is one way of reporting such concerns (see previous chapter).
+Implenia promotes a culture that encourages all individuals, within and outside the company, to report possible cases of misconduct – including concerns or suspicions about human rights violations within the company.
+The anonymous Speak up Line (see chapter on the Compliance Management System) provides one channel for such reports.

 Working with universities

-Implenia works closely with universities to strengthen knowledge transfer between academia and business, and to help develop skilled professionals.
-In Switzerland, for example, the company works with the University of Applied Sciences and Arts Northwestern Switzerland (FHNW), and the Federal Institutes of Technology in Lausanne (EPFL) and Zurich (ETH).
+Implenia works with universities to strengthen knowledge transfer between academia and business, and to help develop skilled professionals.

 Social commitment and sponsorship

-As the leading construction and real estate services provider in Switzerland, Implenia has a responsibility to make a positive contribution to society.
+As the leading construction and real estate services provider in Switzerland, Implenia recognises its responsibility to make a positive contribution to society.
 The company’s commitments in this regard go beyond the real estate and construction industry to embrace culture, innovation and education, as well as social projects.
-With all its commitments, Implenia attaches great importance to sustainable, partnership-based relationships.
+In all its commitments, Implenia attaches great importance to sustainable, partnership-based relationships.

-Implenia adheres to high ethical standards when it sponsors or makes donations.
-Its own competition rules stipulate that the company can only support political organisations or individual politicians if this is done transparently and within the bounds of statutory regulations.
-Payments to other organisations have to be transparent and cannot be made with the intention of influencing their decisions.
+Implenia follows the highest ethical standards in its approach to sponsorship and donations.
+Its own competition rules state that the company can only support political organisations or individual politicians if this is done transparently and within the bounds of statutory regulations.
+Similarly, donations to other organisations must always be openly declared, and there must be no intention to influence these organisations’ decisions.

 Community engagement

-Construction work – especially on large sites and infrastructure projects – can cause problems relating to things like noise, dust, vibrations, waste, environmental impact or quality and safety issues.
-Communication with local communities becomes even more important in such situations.
-Implenia is committed to reducing negative impacts on local people and to encouraging dialogue through consultation processes during planning, for example, and through regular communication with residents during the construction phase.
-Wherever possible, Implenia tries to create positive added value for local people.
+Construction work, especially on large sites and infrastructure projects, can lead to disturbance from noise, dust and vibrations, for example.
+This often necessitates greater communication about local impacts.
+Implenia works to reduce negative impacts on local people and to encourage dialogue – through consultation processes during planning, for example, and through regular communication with residents during the construction phase.
+The company also organises informative guided tours and visits for residents and school children.
+Wherever possible, Implenia uses the project to create positive added value for local people.

 In Switzerland, Implenia participates in the “CAS Reconstruction Ukraine”, which is trying to make a concrete and sustainable contribution to the reconstruction of Ukraine.
 This training programme helps people help themselves, enabling Ukrainians with a connection to the construction industry to actively shape their country’s reconstruction.
 Bern University of Applied Sciences BFH, working with the Swiss government and the construction industry, is responsible for this innovative initiative.